Maxim's Caterers: Expansion of the mass market

 Starting from the late 1970s to the early 1980s, Maxim's gradually expanded from focusing solely on the high-end dining market to entering the mass catering sector.
 They successively opened several Cantonese-style restaurants, such as Maxim's Chinese Restaurant and Maxim's Palace Chinese Restaurant, offering traditional dim sum and banquet services.
 Later on, Maxim's also launched Chiu Chow Garden Restaurant, venturing into the business of Teochew cuisinerestaurants.
 In 1982, Maxim's established numerous Maxim's Cakes outlets along the Hong Kong MTR (now known as the MTR) network.
 By the end of 1985, Maxim's Cakes had 33 branches along the railway lines, and together with 37 outlets outside the MTR stations, it became the largest bakery chain in Hong Kong at the time.
 In 1988, they further expanded by opening outlets at every station along the Kowloon–Canton Railway (now the MTR East Rail Line).

 In 1986, Maxim's ventured into the mooncake market.
 Although only 100,000 boxes of Maxim's mooncakes were produced, they sold out within just a few days of launch.
 The Ng brothers were greatly encouraged by this success, and from then on, Maxim's made a major push into the mooncake market.
 In the same year, Jardine Matheson underwent a corporate restructuring, and its stake in Maxim’s was transferred to its subsidiary, Dairy Farm International Holdings Limited.

 In May 1991, Maxim's opened its first restaurant in Mainland China, "Beijing Jade Garden," at the Liangmahe Shopping Mall in Chaoyang District, Beijing.
 In 1993, Maxim's opened a fast-food restaurant and a bakery in Guangzhou's Huanshi Road and Shanghai's North Sichuan Road, respectively.
 In 1994, Maxim's further expanded by opening a total of four fast-food outlets and four bakeries in Guangzhou, Foshan, and Shanghai.
-Unfortunately, the business in the Chinese market suffered losses, and Maxim's eventually withdrew from the market.
+However, the business in the Chinese market suffered losses, and Maxim's eventually withdrew from the market.